autocrossblog/autocrossblog.github.io/_posts/2024-04-22-st-louis-autocross-event-2-2024.md

 I am not sure when I last ran a regional event; it was likely back in 2022 when I drove Matt Miller's Camaro at Gateway, where the car nearly caused a serious accident by heading straight for some jersey barriers and a fence.

 ## Event Overview
-Showing up to the event in the morning, I knew what to expect, I've ran locally in St. Louis since 2000, so things shouldn't be that much different.
+Showing up to the event in the morning, I knew what to expect, I've run locally in St. Louis since 2000, so things shouldn't be that much different.
 The event had 155 drivers pre-registered, so coming into the day you have to assume a few things, being the first event.

 1) There will be delays
 2) There will be newbies getting lost